 Where a heat shield comes into play the most is for a home defense shotgun you might need to make shots in quick succession, which will inevitably build up a lot of heat.
 Heat shields are also very popular with bird hunters and competitive shooters for the same reason.

 A Parkerized finish is sometimes used as an alternative to bluing.
 This process helps to protect a steel surface from wear and corrosion via a chemically applied phosphate coating.
 You might also hear terms like bonderizing, phosphatizing, or phosphating used to describe the Parkerizing process.

-A lot of the heat shields that fit a Mossberg 500 are compatible with 590 shotguns, though this isn’t always the case.
+Most of the heat shields that fit a Mossberg 500 are compatible with 590 shotguns, though this isn’t always the case.
 If you want to fit a 500 heat shield to a 590, make sure to double-check the fine print before adding it to your cart.

 The term co-witness refers to some form of target double verification when you pair iron sights with some other type of optics like a red dot, reflex, or halo sight.
 In the case of a shotgun heat shield, co-witnessing is usually associated with a ghost ring, where it helps with fast target acquisition.

 It’s especially appealing for big game hunters who use a still hunting or hunt from a blind, where every moment counts.
 Though there’s certainly an argument to be made for co-witnessing for a tactical shotgun.

 There are certainly a lot of attractive heat shields that will fit a Mossberg 500.
 But our top pick from this list is the GGD Heat Shield For Mossberg 500.
 It’s made of premium black zytel fiberglass which is an excellent material that efficiently insulates heat.
 It’s also a perfect option for hunting and tactical purposes and it fits the Mossberg 500 shotgun very well.
 Additionally, it’s very reliable and affordable.